oroinc/documentation/backend/entities/customize-datagrids/backend/events.rst

 Result Events
 -------------

-Result events are type-specific which means that ``datasource`` is responsible for dispatching them.
+Result events are type-specific, which means that ``datasource`` is responsible for dispatching them.
-Listening to these events is useful both when you need to access a query (e.g., ORM, search) or modify the results.
+Listening to these events is useful both when you need to access a query (e.g., ORM, search) and modify the results.

 As an example, have a look at the |OrmDatasource|.
 In the ``getResult()`` method it dispatches 4 main and 2 additional events: